Research & Policy

 Reciprocal Vulnerability

-Click on the header image to the left to download the extensive report for this project, which has since been cited in several Commonwealth policy documents, and the images below for the corresponding manuscripts subsequently published in peer-reviewed journals.
+Click here to download the extensive report for this project, which has since been cited in several Commonwealth policy documents.

 O’Sullivan BG, Martin P, Taylor CJ, Lodding M, Bilardi G, Dix L, Phillips J, Hutchinson M, Van Wollingen R, Wallace G. Developing supervision capacity for training rural generalist doctors in small towns in VictoriaRural and Remote Health 2022; 22: 7124. https://doi.org/10.22605/RRH7124